vuusale/udp_backoff/README.md

   Between 12:00 – 17:00 the maximum waiting time must be 2 seconds

 - ###### Second Interval:
-  After the 17:00 till the 23:59 the maximum waiting time must be for 4 seconds
+  From 17:00 till 23:59 the maximum waiting time must be for 4 seconds

 - ###### Third Interval:
-  After the 23:59 till the 12:00 the waiting time must be 1 second
+  From 23:59 till 12:00 the waiting time must be 1 second

-The exponential backoff of these intervals are increased by these factors:
+The exponential backoff of these intervals is increased by these factors:
 - ###### For the first and third intervals: doubles on each iteration
 - ###### For the second interval: triples on each iteration